Dolenek/Portfolio-Site/Documentation/PROJECT_DOCUMENTATION.md

 - Configured in `src/i18n/index.ts` using `react-i18next`.
 - Locale bundles live in `src/i18n/locales/{en,cz}/common.json` and mirror a common schema.
 - Components request strings with `useTranslation`.
 For grouped content (e.g. hero headline pieces), `{ returnObjects: true }` retrieves structured objects.
+- About page timeline entries accept an optional `link` object (`label`, `href`) and rely on the locale-specific `about.timelineAt` connector; snapshot cards and values copy were removed from the schema to keep the page focused on the introduction plus the experience timeline.
 - `LanguageToggle.tsx` (in `components/common`) switches i18n language state.

 ## Theme Management